GrumpyMusician/GeoFS-Chinese-Livery-Selector/README.md

 # GeoFS-Chinese-Liveries
-A livery handler for GeoFS from Chinese Airlines
+A livery handler for GeoFS from Chinese Airlines.
+There will be a new livery every one to two days.

 ## Credits 👍:
 *kolos26* for Javascript & JSON Code.